 A strategic approach is needed in order to develop a more flexible and responsive workforce and to avoid inappropriate responses to cost pressures.

-Current financial pressures and the quality, innovation, productivity and prevention (QIPP) agenda provide an opportunity for organisations to reflect on how temporary staffing has been managed in the past and what a successful long-term strategy, linked to effective workforce planning, might look like.
+These pages provide examples of how temporary staffing has been managed in NHS organisations and what a successful long-term strategy, linked to effective workforce planning, might look like.

 - Trust directors must understand their workforce needs in order to plan effectively and develop a workforce strategy that will deliver savings in the long term.